jamal-saeedi/jamal-saeedi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I started my education by getting a Bachelor of Science degree in Biomedical Engineering from Sahand University of Tabriz, Iran, in 2006.
-This made me interested in the overlap of technology and science.
+I began my education by earning a Bachelor of Science degree in Biomedical Engineering from Sahand University of Tabriz, Iran, in 2006.
+This experience sparked my interest in the intersection of technology and science.

-I then got a Master's degree and a Ph.D. in Electronic Engineering from Amirkabir University of Tehran, Iran, in 2010 and 2015, respectively.
-This helped me learn more about innovation and cutting-edge research.
+I then pursued a Master's degree and a Ph.D. in Electronic Engineering from Amirkabir University of Tehran, Iran, which I completed in 2010 and 2015, respectively.
+These programs deepened my understanding of innovation and cutting-edge research.

-I started my career in 2010 as a signal processing engineer.
-Over time, I learned about computer vision and machine learning, which made me a more versatile professional.
+In 2010, I began my career as a signal processing engineer.
+Over time, I expanded my skillset and made me a more adaptable professional by learning about computer vision and machine learning.
 I worked on a variety of projects, each of which taught me something new and helped me improve my skills.

 In 2019, I started a new chapter in my career as a postdoctoral researcher at the Dalle Molle Institute for Artificial Intelligence (IDSIA, USI-SUPSI).
-This gave me the chance to do groundbreaking research and work with brilliant people in the AI community.
+This opportunity allowed me to conduct groundbreaking research and collaborate with brilliant minds in the AI community.

-Over the years, I have learned a lot about system design, signal and image processing, computer vision, information fusion, machine learning, and deep learning.
-I am good at working with digital data from different kinds of sensors, such as microphones, cameras, radar antennas, EEG electrodes, load cells and more.
+Over the years, I have developed a deep understanding of system design, signal and image processing, computer vision, information fusion, machine learning, and deep learning.
+I am proficient in working with digital data from a variety of sensors, including microphones, cameras, radar antennas, EEG electrodes, and load cells.
 My goal is to use the power of data to drive innovation and solve difficult problems.

 ## Research Interests